-You’re planning to open your own business.
+You’re planning to open your own retail business.
 Congratulations!
 That’s a big step and an exciting venture.
-Of course, it’s also a little scary – there’s a lot to do!
-That’s why we put together this handy list to help you track down everything you need to open your doors.
+Of course, it’s also a little scary.
+There’s a lot to do!
+That’s why we put together this handy list to help you learn how to start a brick and mortar business.

 1. Your Product Or Service